FLUX-SE/all_docs/en_US/analyser_doc/03_Spectrum_analyzer_05_Ballistics.md

 ## Max release time

 The controls the release time of the optional *Max* curve, which serves to display the medium-to-long term tendency of the magnitude spectrum.
-Longer times mean curve maxima/peaks will be seen for a longer period of time.
+Longer times mean curve maxima/peaks will be seen for a longer period.

 Default is 50 seconds.

->The attack time is zero so the curve displays reacts instantaneously to a rising amplitude.
+> The attack time is zero so the curve displays reacts instantaneously to a rising amplitude.